-Segment profitability in the Fiscal 2010 Quarter decreased to \$46 million from \$53 million in the Fiscal 2009 Quarter.
-Segment profitability as a percentage of net sales decreased to 10.7% in the Fiscal 2010 Quarter compared to 13.6% in the Fiscal 2009 Quarter.
-The decrease in segment profitability for the Fiscal 2010 Quarter was mainly attributable to a \$19 million increase in cost of goods sold due to the revaluation of inventory in accordance with SFAS 141 coupled with approximately a \$4 million increase in intangible amortization primarily related to customer relationship lists, as was required when we adopted fresh-start reporting upon our emergence from Chapter 11 of the Bankruptcy Code.
+Segment profitability in the Fiscal 2010 Quarter held flat at \$34 million compared to the Fiscal 2009 Quarter.
+Segment profitability as a percentage of net sales decreased to 10.9% in the Fiscal 2010 Quarter compared to 11.8% in the Fiscal 2009 Quarter.
+Segment profitability in the Fiscal 2010 Quarter was negatively impacted by an increase of approximately \$4 million in intangible amortization, primarily related to customer relationship lists, as was required when we adopted fresh-start reporting upon our emergence from Chapter 11 of the Bankruptcy Code.
 Offsetting this decrease to segment profitability was higher sales, primarily due to favorable foreign exchange translation, and savings from our cost reduction initiatives announced in Fiscal 2009, the shutdown of our Ningbo, China battery manufacturing facility and our global realignment initiatives announced in January 2007.
+Segment profitability in the Fiscal 2010 Six Months decreased to \$80 million from \$87 million in the Fiscal 2009 Six Months.
+Segment profitability as a percentage of net sales decreased to 10.8% in the Fiscal 2010 Six Months compared to 12.9% in the Fiscal 2009 Six Months.
+The decrease in segment profitability for the Fiscal 2010 Six Months was mainly attributable to a \$19 million increase in cost of goods sold due to the revaluation of inventory coupled with approximately a \$8 million increase in intangible amortization due to our adoption of fresh-start reporting as mentioned in the Fiscal 2010 Quarter.
+Offsetting this decrease to segment profitability was higher sales, primarily due to favorable foreign exchange translation, and savings from our restructuring initiatives mentioned above in the Fiscal 2010 Quarter.
 See "Restructuring and Related Charges" below, as well as Note 12, Restructuring and Related Charges, to our Condensed Consolidated Financial Statements (Unaudited) included in this Quarterly Report on Form 10-Q for additional information regarding our restructuring and related charges.

-Segment assets at January 3, 2010 decreased slightly to \$1,558 million from \$1,630 million at September 30, 2009.
+Segment assets at April 4, 2010 decreased to \$1,506 million from \$1,630 million at September 30, 2009.
 The decrease is primarily due to the impact of foreign currency translation.
-On January 3, 2010 and September 30, 2009, goodwill and intangible assets, which were revalued in conjunction with fresh-start reporting upon our emergence from Chapter 11 of the Bankruptcy Code, totaled approximately \$902 million and \$909 million, respectively.
+On April 4, 2010 and September 30, 2009, goodwill and intangible assets, which were revalued in conjunction with fresh-start reporting upon our emergence from Chapter 11 of the Bankruptcy Code, totaled approximately \$885 million and \$909 million, respectively.
 See Note 2, Voluntary Reorganization Under Chapter 11, of Notes to Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q for additional information on fresh-start reporting.